 For starters, as we’ve seen above, any time you apply for new credit — even a home mortgage — your score will suffer a bit.
 But, if you actually take out a mortgage, you’ll likely add the largest amount of debt you’ll ever have to your report.
 Couple that with the high credit utilization rate on that loan at the start — as your loan amount will be the same as your available credit — and it’s not uncommon to see a double-digit drop in your credit score.

-Just remember that having a mortgage account and consistently paying it on time will actually boost your credit score over the long run.
+What to do: Don’t stress too much about the temporary ding to your score.
+Having a mortgage account and consistently paying it on time will actually boost your credit score over the long run.

 Your Bank Reduced Your Credit Limit

 Sometimes, a reduction in your credit score is beyond your control.
 Credit card issuers often reduce credit limits for customers who rarely use their cards or show too much existing debt on their credit reports.

 However, sometimes they simply reduce credit limits to reduce their overall risk, often in conjunction with economic recessions.
 If you have an outstanding balance and your creditor reduces your credit line, your credit utilization will go up, which has a negative effect on your score.